India briefs China’s top military body about its stance on border issue

 He further added that we would like the ongoing disengagement process to be completed at the earliest.
 It is also important to bear in mind that achieving this requires agreed actions by both sides, Srivastava also added.

-Srivastava also said, "we, therefore, expect the Chinese side to sincerely work with us towards the objective of complete disengagement and de-escalation and full restoration of peace and tranquility in the border areas as agreed by the Special Representatives.
+Srivastava also said, "We, therefore, expect the Chinese side to sincerely work with us towards the objective of complete disengagement and de-escalation and full restoration of peace and tranquillity in the border areas as agreed by the Special Representatives.
 This is also necessary and essential in the context of overall development of our bilateral relationship.
 As External Affairs Minister had noted in a recent interview, the state of the border, and the future of our ties cannot be separated."

 Misri had earlier met with Liu Jianchaou, the deputy director office of the CPC Central Committee Foreign Affairs Commission.